 Alas, our time in England had to end and we moved on to Columbia, SC.
 It was in Columbia where I had the fortunate experience of teaching for and directing the The Suzuki Academy of Columbia & UofSC (formerly Suzuki Strings at USC).
 I was also one of the organizers of the new Master of Music in String Pedagogy Degree Program at the University of South Carolina's School of Music and subsequently served as an adjunct instructor in String Pedagogy.
 Alongside teaching in Columbia, I also played with the South Carolina Philharmonic regularly.
 I am so thankful for all of the experience in Columbia where starting a non-profit music program helped me to gain a plethora of new skills!

 As they say, "wherever you go there you are."
 We have come full circle now and my husband, fur baby and I are back in Arizona.
-After 23 years of teaching and playing professionally around the world, we moved back to be close to family.
-I now serve as an Orchestra Teacher for the Chandler School District and I am currently building a small private studio in Chandler, and perform with the Symphony of the Southwest and other local groups such as the Arizona Philharmonic.
+I now serve as an Orchestra Teacher for the Chandler Unified School District and I am currently building a small private studio in Chandler, and perform with the Symphony of the Southwest and other local groups such as the Arizona Philharmonic.
 I couldn't have come this far without all of the wonderful long-term teachers in my own life and remain grateful for all they have contributed to my musical choices: Patricia Cosand, Rich Christensen, Katie McLin, Dr. William Magers, Dr. Leslie Straka, Kathryn Lucktenberg, Betsy Stuen-Walker, and Shelley Rich.